NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 # Grok-Based-Cisco-ASA-for-Graylog
 This article will help you to use your Graylog to make sense of logs from Cisco ASA.
-The focus here is to maximize the performance of you Graylog and get the most out of you logs.
+The focus here is to maximize the performance of you Graylog and get the most out of your logs.
 The extracted fields will adhere to [GIM](https://schema.graylog.org/en/stable/) as much as possible.

 # We help you - you help us
 If you see things from this repo not working and maybe even found a fix for the problem - let us know so we can improve this.
 We have tested this collection on multiple instances, but still observed differences at some point.
 Please make sure to add some samples as well - but please without PII.